 You can download the NumWorks graphing calculator's schematics using the button below.

-Last but not least, we tied the BOOT0 pin to the VBUS port.
-In practice, this makes the device boot in DFU mode when it's reset while being plugged to a USB host.
+Last but not least, we tied the BOOT0 pin to VDD through the G3 key.
+In practice, this makes the device boot in DFU mode when it's reset with the 6 key pressed.

 We're using a very usual matrix keyboard layout.
 This has several implications :